|

 Writing

-about foreign cinema always has its challenges.
-I'm sure there were numerous
+about foreign cinema has its challenges.
+I'm sure there are numerous cultural

-cultural references that went over my head that would have been taken
+references that went over my head that would have been taken for granted

-for granted by Hung's native audience.
-Chinese folklore appears to be
+by Hung's native audience.
+Chinese folklore appears to be an important

-an important element and the director's notes on the official site explain
+element and the director's notes on the official site explain that the

-that the Chinese believe that a soul returns home on the seventh day after
+Chinese believe that a soul returns home on the seventh day after his

 when Ricky arrives in Switzerland.
 Is it a week later and does he look